Stock Analysis

 Day Trading

-Many day traders use a 14-period RSI with settings of 20 and 80 because it better captures quick, intraday price movements.
-Configuring the RSI to these levels allows for more precise identification of overbought and oversold conditions.
+Utilizing RSI settings for day trading typically uses a 14-period RSI with settings of 20 and 80 because it better captures quick, intraday price movements.
+Customizing RSI parameters for day trading allows for more precise identification of overbought and oversold conditions.

 As a day trader myself, I use 14-period RSI with setting of 20 and 80 to do the following: